jakobhviid/BigDataCourseExercises/lectures/01/README.md

 #### The kubectl CLI

 The CLI tool used to communicate with a Kubernetes cluster from your localhost is called "kubectl".
-It it used though the terminal like `kubectl <command> <flags>`.
+It is used though the terminal like `kubectl <command> <flags>`.
 You read more about the CLI and how to install it here: [install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).

 #### The kubeconfig file

-You will recive a kubeconfig file before starting on lecture 1.
+You will receive a kubeconfig file before starting on lecture 1.
 Your personal config file will be shared by email and is needed to access the Kubernetes cluster.
 The kubeconfig file contains the necessary information to connect to the cluster and authenticate with it.
 The file is used by the `kubectl` CLI to connect to the cluster.

 #### Wrap up